 Submission Details

-Please, familiarize yourself with the genres we are looking for and word-limit criteria for each of them.
-The submission deadline is the 30th of June, 2025, 23:59.
+Please, familiarize yourself with the genres we are looking for and the word-limit criteria for each of them.
+The submission deadline is the 25th of December, 2025, 23:59.
 More than one work can be submitted by one person.
 Each work must be submitted as a separate file.
 Submit your work by sending it to the email:

 In your letter, please, indicate your full name, faculty, study program, cycle, year, and your prefered pronouns (if you want them to be indicated next to your name in a publication).